stanford-cs47/React-Native-Lectures/README.md

 ## 🖥 Exercises

-The exercises could by found at XX and are licensed under MIT as found in their repo.
+The exercises could by found at https://github.com/stanford-cs47/React-Native-Demos and are licensed under MIT as found in their repo.